Santosh-Konappanavar/Santosh-Konappanavar/README.md

  - 🌱 I'm a full stack web developer currently open to new opportunities
  - 😄 I love swimming, listening to tech related podcasts and tinkering with the Linux terminal
  - 🤔 I'm looking to collaborate on  JavaScript, React & Ruby on Rails projects
- - ⚡ Fun fact: when the going gets tough, the tough get going
+ - ⚡ Fun fact: ...
+Learning is a continuous process

 ![](https://komarev.com/ghpvc/?username=your-github-Santosh-Konappanavar&style=flat-square&label=Profile+Views)